ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **H1.3** RPP MUST support internationalized domain names (IDN) for host names and accept A-labels and U-labels, also know as IDNA2008 and defined in [@!RFC5890].

-**H1.4** RPP requires that host names be MUST compared case-insensitively per DNS rules.
-Servers SHOULD canonicalise for storage and representation consistently, the server canonicalisation rules SHOULD be disclosed in the discovery document.
+**H1.4** RPP MUST treat host names case-insensitively in requests and responses by both clients and servers.

 **H1.5** RPP MUST support both in-bailiwick and out-of-bailiwick hosts.
 For in-bailiwick hosts, glue IP addresses MAY be required by server policy.